podrezo/journeyman/_posts/2019-12-29-All-About-Flights.md

 * You avoid traffic on the way to the airport which can greatly derail your plans and cause a lot of headache from missed flights and the like
 * Prices for car share apps like Uber/Lyft will probably be lower due to reduced demand
 * If you're able, you can sleep on the plane and save paying a night for a hotel

-# When is the best time of year to go?

-There are many, many season-dependent adventures out there.
-Make sure that you're choosing times based on your travel goals you set earlier - if you want to see the cherry blossoms in Japan you're definitely not going to be the only one and correspondingly the prices for flights are going to be much higher than if you just wanted to visit Japan in general and didn't care so much about what time of year (or the cherry blossoms).
-Picking times to visit that are not during peak seasons will save you money (which will vary depending on the place, but in general it tends to be late spring and through the summer).

-Important, and *maybe* not so obvious tip: Winter and summer are swapped in the southern hemisphere.
-If you're going somewhere like New Zealand in August expecting sunshine and warm weather you're going to be in for a lot of disappointment.

-That being said, if you're set on a specific time and it happens to be during peak season then you're out of luck - peak season is always going to be expensive.
-However, if you're flexible in your timing in terms of time of year, look for the off-season tickets.
-This will also save you money on accomodations as it works the same way for that.

-How can you tell what's peak season and what's not?
-My favorite tool to solve this problem is [Google Flights](https://flights.google.com).
-When you go there, select your starting and ending point and then open the date picker - it will overlay prices for the dates to reflect the cheapest tickets that are on that date.
-As you go through the calendar months, you'll notice a general fluctuation in the prices.
-For example, flights to Cuba from Toronto get really expensive around February when everyone has had enough of the Toronto cold and wants to escape it, but they get really cheap around August when people in Toronto are being faced with heat waves.

 # Play around with where you're flying from and to